moq-wg/moq-transport/draft-lcurley-warp.md

  I <- P <- P <- P   I <- P <- P <- P   I <- P ...
 ~~~

+There is no such thing as an optimal encoding structure.
+Encoders tuned for the best quality will produce a tangled spaghetti of references.
+Encoders tuned for the lowest latency can avoid reference frames to allow more to be dropped.

+### B-Frames {#appendix.b-frame}
+The goal of video codecs is to maximize compression.
+One of the improvements is to allow a frame to reference later frames.

+A B-frame is a frame that can reference one or more frames in the future, and any number of frames in the past.
+These frames are more difficult to encode/decode as they require buffering and reordering.

-Another common encoding structure is to use B-frames in a fixed pattern, which is easier for hardware encoding.
+A common encoding structure is to use B-frames in a fixed pattern.
-B-frames reference one or more future frames, which improves the compression ratio but increases latency.

-This example is referenced in later sections:
+Such a fixed pattern is not optimal, but it's simpler for hardware encoding:

 ~~~
     B     B         B     B         B